Sanji (One Piece): Personality

 Sanji is kind and often saves others in danger, even at the cost of his own safety.
 Oftentimes he frames this kindhearted nature as mere chivalry towards women, but in his actions he consistently helps men as well.
 Having suffered from starvation among the litany of abuse put upon him by his father, he never denies a person a meal regardless of their intentions, as shown when Don Krieg attempted to take over the Baratie during his introductory arc.
 Frequently during the series he separates himself from everyone else to play a clandestine role which subsequently helps the crew and other allies survive.
 In Water 7, Sanji separates from the crew and finds Nico Robin boarding the Puffing Tom on its way to Enies Lobby for her execution.
 In Thriller Bark, he offers to give up his life in exchange for Luffy's.
 In Zou, Sanji decided to leave the crew in order to confront his family and protect the Straw Hats from the Fire Tank Pirates.
-In Wano, Sanji asks for help from another for the first time when asks Robin to save him.
+In Wano, Sanji asks for help from another for the first time when he asks Robin to save him.

-Voice actors
+Portrayals

 In the original Japanese version of the One Piece anime series, Sanji is voiced by Hiroaki Hirata as an adult and Ikue Ōtani as a child.

 In Odex's dubs of the first 104 episodes of One Piece in Singapore, Sanji was voiced by Joseph Murray and Paul Pistore.
 In the 4kids Entertainment's dub of the first 104 episodes of One Piece, Sanji was voiced by David Moo as an adult and by Veronica Taylor as a child.
 In Funimation Entertainment's dubs of the entire One Piece franchise, adult Sanji is voiced by Eric Vale with Christen Auten playing the role of child Sanji.
+In the Korean dub, he was formerly voiced by Park Hyun-wook from 2002 to 2011.
+In 2012, Sanji was now voiced by Lee Jung-hoon, Nami Sanji-kun's husband in the Korean dub.

+Sanji is portrayed by British-Spanish actor Taz Skylar in the live action adaptation of One Piece, while Christian Convery portrays young Sanji.